-Saturated fats are undeniably high in energy or calorific value during digestion, this is what led to the Calories In Calories Out or the Gluttony and Sloth hypothesis, this simplistic thinking was what most of us have ever known.
+Saturated fats are undeniably high in energy or calorific value during digestion, this is what led to the Calories In Calories Out (Gluttony and Sloth) hypothesis, this simplistic thinking is all most of us have ever known.
 The thinking was nice and simple, easy to understand and made perfect sense to the movers, shakers and decision-makers.
 It was an easy to follow rule, for sure.
 The following excerpt is the present explanation given on the NHS website:

 If you consume high amounts of energy, particularly fat and sugars, but do not burn off the energy through exercise and physical activity, much of the surplus energy will be stored by the body as fat.